Crime and Violence Initiative RFP

 Overview

 The Crime and Violence Initiative (CVI) fosters experimental research on crime and social and political violence.
-Crime and violence can hinder economic development and urban growth, and exacerbate governance challenges by furthering corruption and draining public sector resources.
+Crime, violence, and conflict can hinder economic development and urban growth, and exacerbate governance challenges by furthering corruption and draining public sector resources.
 The initiative funds evaluations that focus on preventing, mitigating, and responding to the effects of crime and violence.

 Timeline